21+ Best Craft Breweries on the Oregon Coast: Guide

 The brewery hosts a variety of rotating food trucks.
 CaliQ’s BBQ provided great Southern fare.
 A vegan food truck had its own indoor seating.

 Dark beers seemed fitting for a cold, wet December night.
 Jennifer loved her Block & Tackle Imperial Stout (8.4% ABV / 15 IBU).
-I bought a growler of Imperial Coconut Porter for us to enjoy later.
+Since I was the designated driver, I bought a growler of Imperial Coconut Porter for us to enjoy later.

 My children enjoy dinner in Chetco Brewing's common, hang-out area.